talenet/talenet/README.md

 ## NixOS

-This repository contains a `shell.nix` that provides all required dependecies for development.
+This repository contains a `shell.nix` that provides all required dependencies for development.
 Enter the environment by simply running:

 ```bash